sahithyandev/s2/src/content/docs/methods-of-mathematics/numerical-methods/01-introduction.md

 ## Numerical solution of non-linear equations

 Non-linear function is a function whose graph is not a straight line.
-A solution to the equation $f(x) = 0$ (aka. root of the equation or zero of the function
-$f$) is a numerical value of $x$ that satisfies the equation.

 In many situations, non-linear equations cannot be solved analytically.
-In this case, therefore, the solutions of the equations must be approached using iterative methods.
+In that case, the solutions of the equations must be approached using iterative methods.
 The principle of these methods of solving consists in starting from an arbitrary point, the closest possible point to the solution sought, and involves arriving at the solution gradually through successive